 A beloved happy hour classic, now being served at a campground near you.
-What better way to end the day outside than with a cold beer, warm campfire, and a big pot full of cheesy nachos?
+What better way to end the day outside than with a cold beer, warm campfire, and a big plate full of cheesy nachos?

 However, the lack of a conventional oven might lead people to believe such cheesy, crunchy deliciousness isn’t achievable in the great outdoors.
 Not true!

 By using a cast iron Dutch oven with a lid, you can make nachos no matter where you are.
 With a Dutch oven, you can place coals or embers on top as well as underneath, allowing you to cook your meal from both sides.
 However, with nachos, it’s even possible to do the whole thing on the camp stove or over a fire.
-So long as you include a little bit of liquid in the bottom (perhaps from your tomatoes, beans, or black olives) the steam created will melt the cheese and soften the chips slightly.
-The end result is tender chips, loaded with melted cheese and toppings.

 While these techniques will help you make nachos at a campground, the secret to exceptional nachos lies in one simple concept: layers!